Azure/azure-sdk-for-net/sdk/confidentialledger/Azure.Storage.ConfidentialLedger/README.md

 #### Using Azure Active Directory

 This document demonstrates using [DefaultAzureCredential][default_cred_ref] to authenticate to the Confidential Ledger via Azure Active Directory.
-However, `ConfidentialLedgerClient` accepts any [Azure.Identity][azure_identity] token credential.
+However, any of the credentials offered by the [Azure.Identity][azure_identity] will be accepted.
 See the [Azure.Identity][azure_identity] documentation for more information about other credentials.

 #### Using a client certificate